bluescarni/heyoka/doc/tut_events.rst

 (in this case, ``double``).
 The first mandatory argument for the construction of a non-terminal event is the left-hand side of the event equation, which in this case is simply :math:`v`.

-The second mandatory construction argument is a callback function that will be invoked when the event is detected.
+The second construction argument (specified with the keyword ``kw::callback``) is a callback function that will be invoked when the event is detected.
 The callback function can be a lambda, a regular function, or a function object - the only requirement is that the callback is a callable object with the following signature: